Field Guide · Role teardowns

 Role teardown — Linear's Developer Marketing role

-We pulled a real job post — Linear's Developer Marketing role — and broke its responsibilities into three load-bearing Fidelic agents (KALA, DARO, VEXA).
+We pulled a real job post — Linear's Developer Marketing role — and broke its responsibilities into three load-bearing fidelic agents (KALA, DARO, VEXA).
 All three are live; the human factor is what your hire is actually for.

 Read the teardown →